cloudyON/PythonExternalLibrary/README.md

 # 👋 Welcom to pythonExternalLibrary(P.E.L.)

-### 📣 p.e.l. is a place to store useful source code packs when coding.
+### 📣 P.E.L. is a place to store useful source code packs when coding.
 we have..

 * class pack